celinawong21/WF-ML-Model/README.md

 * **HPI x Unemployment Rate**
 <img width="550" alt="image" src="https://github.com/celinawong21/WF-ML-Model/assets/159848729/e3a262c9-f70d-4a5b-a740-7e5b83b6933a">

-The interaction effect between the housing price index and the unemployment rate is observed to be the second highest at 1.7%.
+The interaction effect between the housing price index and the unemployment rate is observed to be the third highest at 1.7%.
 The analysis of the plot suggests that a stagnant or declining housing market, combined with a rising unemployment rate, increase the risk of loan defaults.
 This correlation aligns with economic rationale: if individuals are unable to secure employment, their capacity to fulfill financial obligations, such as loan repayments, is compromised, thereby elevating the likelihood of default.
 In essence, the inability to find employment, coupled with depreciating housing values, significantly amplifies the probability of default.

 ## Results
 ### Accuracy Descriptions of XGB2_v2 Model